QCB-Collaboratory/SignalPclient/Readme.md

 If you have a fasta file ```databank.fasta``` with sequences that you want to submit to SignalP Server, run:
 ```
 import signalPclient
-signalPclient.submit( input='databank.fasta', output='signalP.fasta' )
+SPclient = signalPclient( input='databank.fasta', output='signalP.fasta' )
+SPclient.submit()
 ```

+## Questions, comments and bugs

+If you have questions, comments or found a bug in our script, feel free to open an issue on the [Issues Page](https://github.com/QCB-Collaboratory/SignalPclient/issues).
+Also, feel free to submit Pull Requests in case you have modified the script to enhance or improve it.

 ## Dependencies

+signalPclient has minimal requirements, and works with both Python 2 or 3.
 Other than the standard Python libraries, signalPclient only requires:

 * pyfasta
-* Mechanize (Python 2) or MechanicalSoup (Python 3)
+* MechanicalSoup

 ## People involved

+* Thiago Mosqueiro
 * Xiaofei Lin
 * Anela Tosevska
 * Cheng Chen
-* Thiago Mosqueiro
 * João VD Molino

 ## License to use

-Feel free to use this Python script for free, as long as you comply with the [MIT license](./LICENSE).
+Feel free to use/share/modify/redistribute this Python script, which is shared under the [MIT license](./LICENSE).